 My husband thinks this passage utterly banal, as is his opinion of much of what Aristotle has to say.
 Fair enough, I agree.
 After more than two millennia some of Aristotle’s observations are bound to get old.
 But only as old as the phenomena they continue to describe.
 Such as the aims of the political orator, which are now just as then.
 And so, banal though this passage may be, it’s worth wondering at the beast whose actions it describes.
 The political orator.

 The political orator isn’t shy, and can be found wherever people congregate — in churches, board rooms, and union halls.
 Civic centres, auditoriums, and Gala Balls.
 But the most practicable way to make your study of this animal is to turn on your television or computer.
 There you’ll find, at the stroke of a key, Sanders and Biden and Trudeau and Macron and Johnson and Merkel.
 And Corbyn and May and Cameron and Sanchez.
 Bolsonaro, de Sousa, Tsai Ing-wen, Netanyahu, and Modi.
 And Trump.
 Pick any one or a number of these politicians, especially around election time.
 And listen.
-Not so much for what each are saying, but what each are doing by what is being said; i.e. pay attention to the perlocutionary value of what is being said.
+Not so much for what each are saying, but what each are doing by what they’re saying; i.e. pay attention to the perlocutionary value of what they’re saying.

 A perlocutionary speech act is something uttered (or written) to bring about a desired effect in the listener (reader).
 So by perlocutionary value is meant the likelihood of the utterance to bring about the desired effect.
 [For more information on Speech Acts, see J.L.
 Austin’s How to Do Things with Words.
 (Delivered at the 1955 William James Lectures, Harvard University.)*]